CoolGuyPro1001/MyEngine/CONTRIBUTING.md

 ## If Statements

-Single lines should go in new line
+Single lines should go in new line, unless you stack together one lined if statements;

 **Yay**
 ```cpp